 - Interest in learning how to grow and market local food, and to engage in urban farming as a community-building effort.

 - Physical requirement: Must be able to work outdoors in all weather conditions and perform a diverse set of farm tasks that will include lifting and carrying heavy objects (as much as 40 pounds at times).

-- Must be available to attend the program for its entire duration, April 30 through November 1, for about 20 hours per week.
+- Must be available to attend the program for its entire duration for about 20 hours per week.
 The schedule will include farm and field experiences 4 mornings a week (Tuesday through Friday, 8am-noon), plus a rotating market schedule to include Wednesday afternoons at the Allen Street Farmer’s Market and Saturday morning/afternoons at the Urbandale Farm Stand.
 No more than 5 program days may be missed (throughout the whole program) before stipend payments are affected.

 - Applicants must undergo a background check.
 This is the policy followed by Allen Neighborhood Center to screen all staff and volunteers.